 1) Explain what is REST and RESTFUL?

-REST represents REpresentational State Transfer; it is relatively new aspect of writing web api.
+REST represents REpresentational State Transfer; it is a relatively new aspect of writing web API.

 RESTFUL is referred for web services written by applying REST architectural concept are called RESTful services, it focuses on system resources and how state of resource should be transported over HTTP protocol to a different clients written in different language.
 In RESTFUL web service http methods like GET, POST, PUT and DELETE can be used to perform CRUD operations.

 2) Explain the architectural style for creating web api?

 The architectural style for creating web api are